 Two-thirds of employees, who said they hadn’t received any recognition in the last seven days, were twice as likely to say they would leave the company as the other workers when asked.

-Of course how recognition is delivered impacts how it is received.
+Of course how employee recognition is delivered impacts how it is received.
 Is it specifically tied to work performed, or a baseless platitude designed to keep employees happy?
 How frequently is it given?
 Is it shared publicly across the team to amplify the impact?
 Is it accompanied by a tangible reward?

-According to The Society for Human Resource Management, recognition ranks in the top 10 factors influencing employee job satisfaction.
-And according to PWC, how recognition is given does matter.
+According to The Society for Human Resource Management, staff recognition ranks in the top 10 factors influencing employee job satisfaction.
+And according to PWC, how employee recognition is given does matter.
 41% of millennials prefer to be rewarded or recognized for their work at least monthly, if not more frequently.
 Companies like Blueboard, O.C.
 Tanner, and our very own High Five feature allow for creative and frequent employee recognition and rewards.

-Our CEO, David Hassell, has written at length about the importance of building strong company cultures, how to foster employee engagement, and how to manage employee performance.
+Our CEO, David Hassell, has written at length about the importance of building strong work cultures, how to foster employee engagement, and how to manage employee performance.
 Last year, David shared how organizations have historically thought of those three critical factors as separate and distinct.
 In the coming year, as performance management becomes more of a holistic practice, managers will consider them together:

-The interplay of building culture, fostering high employees engagement, and focusing on performance management (namely vision, strategy, objectives, alignment and execution), is in essence an ecosystem that must be focused on as a whole in order to ultimately achieve high performance.
+The interplay of building organizational culture, fostering high employees engagement, and focusing on performance management (namely vision, strategy, objectives, alignment and execution), is in essence an ecosystem that must be focused on as a whole in order to ultimately achieve high employee performance.

 David is Content Guy at 15Five, a lightweight weekly check-in that delivers a full suite of integrated tools – including continuous employee feedback, OKRs, pulse surveys, and peer recognition.
 David’s articles on talent management have appeared in TNW, TalentCulture, and Startups.co.
 Follow him @davidmizne.